cablelabs/micronets-gw/micronets-gw-service/doc/testcases.md

     None

-* Creating a device restricted to communicating with certain hosts:
+* Creating a device restricted to communicating with certain hosts (using outRules):

     ```
     curl -X POST -H "Content-Type: application/json" -d '{